RMI-PACTA/workflow.data.preparation/README.md

     # Note the outputs directory has the -w flag, meaning write permissions are enabled.
     ~/workflow.data.preparation/scripts/mount_afs.sh -r "RMI-SP-PACTA-DEV" -a "pactadatadev" -f "workflow-data-preparation-outputs" -m "/mnt/workflow-data-preparation-outputs" -w

     ```

+5. **Install Docker**

+    ```sh
+    # install docker
+    sudo apt -y install \
+        docker-compose \
+        docker.io

+    # Allow azureuser to run docker without sudo
+    sudo usermod -aG docker azureuser
+    ```

+    At this point, you need to log out of the shell to reevaluate group memberships (add the `docker` group to `azureuser`).
+    You can log back in with the `az ssh` command from step 3.
+    When you are back into the shell, you can run `docker run --rm hello-world` to confirm that docker is working correctly, and you are able to run as a non-root user.

+6. **Prepare `.env` file**
+  The `ubuntu2204` image used for the VM includes both `vim` and `nano`.
+  Create a `.env` file in the `workflow.data.preparation` directory, according to the instructions in the [running locally](running-locally-with-docker-compose) section of this file.

+7. **Build Docker image**
+    The cloned git repo in the home directory, and mounted directories should sill be in place after logging in again.
+    Additionally, `azureuser` should be part of the `docker` group.
+    you can confirm this with

+    ```sh
+    groups
+    ls ~
+    ls /mnt
+    ```

+    With that in place, you are ready to build the `workflow.data.preparation` docker image.

+    ```sh
+    # navigate to the workflow.data.preparation repo
+    cd ~/workflow.data.preparation

+    docker-compose build

+    docker-compose up

+    ```